bluem-development/bluem-php/README.md

 ### Create a payment transaction

-Payments is very similar to eMandates, but utilizing other parameters:
+The Payments service is very similar to the eMandates service, but utilises other parameters:

 ```php
     $description = "Test payment"; // a concise description with possible references to order name and such